vcync/modV-Workshop/README.md

 * `View`
   * `New Output Window`: Opens the output window if this was closed.
   * `Reload`; As modV is a web application we can reload modV as we can reload any website in order to get a clean state.
+  * `Toogle Developer Tools`: Opens the developer tools of the underlying browser, useful for debugging.
   * `Reset Layout`: Makes sure that all panels are back in their original position after they were rearranged.